kantselovich/LuxaforPresence/README.md

 ## Troubleshooting Mic/Cam Detection

 1. Tail diagnostics with `log stream --predicate 'subsystem == "com.example.LuxaforPresence"'`.
-Each timer tick now prints per-device mic/cam states plus CoreAudio information, for example:
+Each timer tick now prints per-device mic/cam states plus CoreAudio and CoreMediaIO information, for example:
    * `MicCamSignal` logs every `AVCaptureDevice` by localized name and whether `isInUseByAnotherApplication` returned `true`.
    * CoreAudio status lines enumerate the default input plus every running input-capable device so you can see whether HAL reports activity even when AVFoundation does not.
+   * CMIO status lines record each camera’s device/UID along with its `DeviceIsRunningSomewhere` flag, which catches cases where Teams/Zoom doesn’t toggle `AVCaptureDevice.isInUseByAnotherApplication`.
 2. If you need to verify Luxafor state transitions while debugging mic detection, set `debugAssumeFrontmostImpliesMic` to `true` inside your `config.plist`.
 When the foreground bundle is allowlisted, `PresenceEngine` will treat the mic/cam signal as active and emit the usual Luxafor updates so the rest of the pipeline can be tested in isolation.
 3. See `TRBL_PLAN1.md` for a step-by-step checklist when the mic/cam signal remains `false` despite being in a call.